What is RDI?

 Although parents provide most of the intervention in the home as part of their normal parenting, they work in collaboration with a certified consultant.

 To become certified, consultants must undergo training and a period of supervision.
-Each RDI Consultant is trained by the Connections Center either in Houston, Texas or at one of a variety of locations worldwide, including in Australia.
-Consultants are required to recertify annually, which includes fulfilling ongoing professional development requirements.
+Each RDI Consultant is trained by the Connections Center in Houston, Texas.
+The training is available though online webinars, and typically takes from one to two years.
+It includes highly experienced supervision while working with two families during training.
+Consultants are required to re-certify annually, which includes fulfilling ongoing professional development requirements.
 Certified consultants have experience working with children and generally also hold a degree in psychology, speech pathology, education, occupational therapy or other relevant field.

 Parent education, training, support and involvement